ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 \columnbreak

-<div style="margin-top:270px;"></div>
+<div style="margin-top:250px;"></div>

 ##### Control Ki
 As an action, you may spend 2 Ki to cast the mute spell.
 Upon reaching 9th level, you may also cast dispel magic as a 3rd level spell.
 You may either cast them with their normal ranges, use them as strike effects, or imbue them into your brews if you have the Brewer feat.
 In this case, they are the only imbued effect.
-You can spend Ki to heighten this effect.
+You can spend Ki to heighten this effect (up to the normal limit of ki spells).

 If the target of your mute spell fails their saving throw or if your dispel magic spell successfully dispels a spell, you regain 1 Ki.

 ##### Mist Weave
 As an action, you can spend 2 Ki to cast the fog cloud and blink step spells as 2nd level spells.
-You can spend Ki to heighten this effect.
+You can spend Ki to heighten this effect (up to the normal limit of ki spells).
 If you use the blink step spell to end adjacent to an ally and target them with your Soothing Mist ability, you regain half the Ki you spend on the ability.

 Furthermore, so long as you have at least 2 Ki, you suffer only light obstruction, and never heavy obstruction from mist and fog.